henrik/octopress/source/_posts/2015-05-22-apple-watch-day-2.markdown

 When the circle-of-specifications appeared after pairing the watch, I was wowed at how it seemed to pop out of the screen.

-Perhaps due to the very black blacks, the picture on the screen actually looks to me almost like it's hovering a hair *above* the screen.
+Perhaps due to the very black blacks, the picture on the screen looks to me almost like it's hovering a hair *above* the screen.
 Photos don't do it justice.

 ### Siri